-Every year the Midwest Horse Fair gets bigger & better, and 2019 will be no exception!
-Every performance is a unique experience as exhibitors have the option to incorporate the 2019 theme, "40 Years of Legends," into their demonstrations.
+Every year the Midwest Horse Fair gets bigger & better, and 2020 will be no exception!
+Every performance is a unique experience as exhibitors have the option to incorporate the 2020 theme, "All Trails Lead to Midwest Horse Fair" into their demonstrations.

 The fair has an estimated $11 million economic impact on the Madison area each year, resulting from spending at local hotels, restaurants, shops and other businesses.

 What is there to do at the Midwest Horse Fair?